monaa12/Stitching-Art/README.md

 - The user will get the design divided into four main sections
     *  Two gridded images
          * One with original colors
          * One with matched DMC colors
-       * Note: The first image will be colored with the closest match according to the number of colors enterd by the user and then DMC colors will be chosen based on it

     * Two pie Charts with percentages and legends
       * One with original colors, it's legend will list the colors in hex
       * One with matched DMC colors, it's legend will list the dmc color CODES and the number of skeins
+      * Note: The first pie chart will be colored with the closest matching according to the number of colors enterd by the user and   then DMC colors will be chosen based on it
     * The number of Skeins
       * Based on matched colors and the percentages provided in the pie chart, the app will compute the number of skeins for each color          and list them in the legend
     * The real dimensions of the design in cm